Luk4x/Estudonauta-DesenvolvimentoWeb--HTML5-CSS3-/README.md

 # Estudonauta Web-Development (HTML+CSS)

 ## About
-Main site to encompass all the exercises proposed at <a href="https://estudonauta.com">Estudonauta</a> web development course.
+Main site to encompass all the exercises proposed at <a href="https://estudonauta.com">Estudonauta</a> Web Development course.

 ## Result
 <img src="./images/result.png" alt="challenge-result">